oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 * _Host Path Persistent Volumes:_ If using a `hostPath` persistent volume, then it must be available on all worker nodes in the cluster and have read/write/many permissions for all container/pods in the WebLogic Server deployment.
 Be aware that many cloud provider's volume providers may not support volumes across availability zones.
 You may want to use NFS or a clustered file system to work around this limitation.

 * _Security Note:_ The `USER_MEM_ARGS` environment variable defaults to `-Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
-It can be explicitly set to another value in your Domain resource YAML file using the `env` attribute under the `serverPod` configuration.
+It can be explicitly set to another value in your Domain YAML file using the `env` attribute under the `serverPod` configuration.

 * _JVM Memory and Java Option Arguments:_ The following environment variables can be used to customize the JVM memory and Java options for both the WebLogic Server Managed Servers and Node Manager instances: